HuJohner/bas-mod-workflows/README.md

 ```
 bas-mod-workflows/
+├── .github/
-├── .github/workflows/
+│   ├── actions/relative-symlink/
+│   │   └── action.yml             # Reusable action to link asset and catalog folders into the SDK
+│   └── workflows/
 │       └── build-mod.yml          # Reusable workflow (called by mod repos)
 ├── scripts/
 │   └── CIBuildAddressables.cs     # Injected into BasSDK at build time
 └── mod-repo-template/
     └── build.yml                  # Copy this into your mod repo
 ```

 ## How it works